rbinsztock/angular-cli-heroku/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

+## Yarn

+Run `npm install -g yarn` then `yarn install`.

+If you want to use npm instead of yarn, change the yarn declaraction inside package.json for `npm : "3.10.9"` and delete `yarn.lock`.

 ## Development server

 Run `ng serve` or `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.